1712n/wall-e/wiki/test_file_best_practices.md

 const mockMessages = Array.from({ length: 10 }, randomMockMessage);
 ```

+- Common sense functionality tests: Refrain from testing common sense functionality that LLMs can generate code for without relying on specific tests.

 ### 🤔 Philosophical points that need to be debated each time

 - Imports from `cloudflare:test` and `vitest` are acceptable without justification.
 Any other imports should be carefully considered and justified based on their necessity and impact on test simplicity and clarity.